The official blog of the Lung Institute.

 COPD has a huge impact on the people who have it and their families.
 For many people, quality of life becomes significantly diminished as COPD progresses, making simple tasks nearly impossible to complete.
 Understandably, many people feel frustrated by their COPD symptoms and how challenging it becomes to enjoy their favorite activities.
 While there isn’t a cure for COPD, there are things you can do to improve your quality of life.
 This National COPD Awareness Month 2016, you can help raise awareness about COPD.

-You and your doctor will work together to develop the best COPD treatment plan for you, which may include inhalers, steroids, herbal supplements, vitamins, lifestyle modifications, oxygen therapy, pulmonary rehab and alternative therapies, such as stem cell treatment.
+You and your doctor will work together to develop the best COPD treatment plan for you, which may include inhalers, steroids, herbal supplements, vitamins, lifestyle modifications, oxygen therapy, pulmonary rehab and alternative therapies, such as cellular therapy.

 What You Can Do for National COPD Awareness Month 2016

-Stem cell treatment works to promote healing from within the lungs, potentially slowing disease progression and improving quality of life.
-In fact, many people report feeling better, reducing their oxygen therapy use and living a more active lifestyle after stem cell treatment.
-In combination with traditional treatments and as part of a COPD treatment plan, stem cell therapy has helped many people breathe easier.
+Cellular treatment works to promote healing from within the lungs, potentially slowing disease progression and improving quality of life.
+In fact, many people report feeling better, reducing their oxygen therapy use and living a more active lifestyle after cellular therapy.
+In combination with traditional treatments and as part of a COPD treatment plan, cellular therapy has helped many people breathe easier.

 For National COPD Awareness Month 2016, you can take your healthcare into your own hands, help raise awareness about COPD and its impact as well as be a light in the darkness for someone with COPD who needs a helping hand.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.